 Those things that you beat into your brain as a mantra is extremely powerful medicine that you can do yourself.
 It’s setting you up to succeed, and that’s what we wanna do.

 The doctors are fighting the fight with the medicines and all that, and you are fighting the good fight with your emotional medicines.
-So do try to do something like that because I really felt that that helped me.
+Do try to do something like that because I really felt that that helped me.